 (Source: Statista)

-For physical retailers, strengthening their digital presence ensures they can drive traffic both to their physical stores, like Zara, as well as make their catalog easily accessible to larger, online audiences, like Nordstrom.
+For physical retailers, strengthening their digital presence ensures they can drive traffic both to their physical stores, like Zara, as well as make their catalogue easily accessible to larger, online audiences, like Nordstrom.

-For eCommerce retailers having a two-pronged approach to driving consumers between both an offline and online presence could not only be a way of unifying brand experiences whilst helping to keep a brick and mortar store profitable, but also fulfilling different consumer needs through segmenting the approach to supply, such as making certain products online only in a direct to consumer strategy.
+For ecommerce retailers having a two-pronged approach to driving consumers between both an offline and online presence could not only be a way of unifying brand experiences whilst helping to keep a bricks-and-mortar store profitable but also fulfilling different consumer needs through segmenting the approach to supply, and such as making certain products online only in a direct to consumer strategy.

 8. Genderless fashion means there’s a fit for everyone

-In 2018, the Council of Fashion Designers of America, the organization that organizes the week’s calendar, added a new category: Unisex/nonbinary.
+In 2018, the Council of Fashion Designers of America, the organisation that organises the week’s calendar, added a new category: Unisex/nonbinary.
 At the time the addition was regarded as a major feat for the LGBTQ community and was widely praised by society as a whole.

 Across the past year, Inhabit launched its first genderless collection, Norma Kamali changed her brand to a unisex label, Umit Benan launched a unisex line, B+, whilst Equipment followed on by launching their gender-fluid collection in the Spring of this year.